 - Each Academic Semester: Mid-term: Lab evaluations/conference - End of Each Semester: Grade reports - Final Semester: Two (2) written evaluations (midterm and final) given by the clinical facility and ongoing feedback by instructor.
-Final grades
+Final grades.

-CLINICAL WARNING:
+CLINICAL WARNING

-Unsatisfactory or unsafe performance will be explained verbally to the student by the clinical instructor without delay.
-Patterns of unsatisfactory performance will be documented on a Clinical Warning Form with suggested remedial actions and time frame for improvement.
+The clinical instructor will explain unsatisfactory or unsafe performance verbally to the student immediately.
+Patterns of unsatisfactory performance will be documented on the Clinical Warning Form with suggested remedial actions and time frame for improvement.